rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 ### Images

 Photos are a big part of this website’s _raison d'être_, so I wanted to feature them extensively while also loading images as quickly as possible.
 On my previous website, image galleries relied too heavily on client-side JavaScript and were quite slow.
 The [Events](/events) page is now much more performant and engaging—kind of fun to look back on all the adventures I’ve had over the years.
-Photos are hosted on [Imagekit](https://imagekit.io/) and are also served via its responsive-image pipeline and CDN.
-Basically, by using their service (and staying within the free tier), image-loading performance is as good as possible, with minimal infrastructure for me to manage.
+Photos are hosted on [ImageKit](https://imagekit.io/) and are also served via its responsive-image pipeline and CDN.
+By using their service (and staying within the free tier), image-loading performance is as good as possible, with minimal infrastructure for me to manage.

 ### Notable Packages